 Our unique analysis of the bills Peterson sponsored and cosponsored provides insight into his position in the House of Representatives.

-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 1996.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Peterson is shown as a purple triangle. (analysis methodology)

 Some of Peterson’s most recently sponsored bills include...

 - H.R.
 3130 (104th): Health Insurance Affordability Act of 1996

 - H.R.
 3040 (104th): To authorize the Secretary of Transportation to issue a certificate of documentation ...

 - H.Res.
 277 (104th): Relating to a question of the privileges of the House.